intermine/intermine-homepage-2017/content/code-of-conduct/index.md

 ## Reporting Guidelines

  In the first instance, this is Yo Yehudi - yo@intermine.org.
-If she’s non-responsive, or your issue is with her, please speak to Julie Sullivan - julie@intermine.org.
+If she’s non-responsive, or your issue is with her, please speak to Daniela Butano - daniela@intermine.org.

 ## Attribution